February 12, 2026 (1mo ago)

 Phase 2: Migrate

 Deploy code that only uses the new column.
-At this point both old and new versions can coexist because the old column still exists.
+Both old and new application versions coexist safely because the old column still exists.

 Phase 3: Contract (cleanup)

--- Safe to remove after all instances are on the new version
+-- Safe to remove after all instances run the new version

 ALTER TABLE users DROP COLUMN first_name;